 In the Suicide Chronicles, Chronicle One: Grief, made with the partners of those who have taken their lives, Storor and his co-creators held the space through a beautiful and thoughtful film triptych, full of tender and jagged imagery, in which the women seemed to be making sense of their experience through the very process of creation.
 It operated like an extraordinary act of transference so those of us watching could empathise and come closer to understanding what it is like to be bereaved by suicide.

-But the film isn’t a documentary but rather a compelling piece of art which works through a series of images—people working together to cradle a fragile cardboard home with the same tenderness they would a warm, human body; a house reduced to ashes; a box which visually operates as a physical box of belongings and perhaps also a coffin.
+The film isn’t a documentary, but rather a compelling piece of art which works through a series of images—people working together to cradle a fragile cardboard home with the same tenderness they would a warm, human body; a house reduced to ashes; a box which visually operates as a physical box of belongings and perhaps also a coffin.